Man! I Feel Like a Woman!: Music video

 The music video for "Man!
 I Feel Like a Woman!" was shot in New York City and directed by Paul Boyd.
+The wardrobe for the video was designed by Marc Bouwer.
 It debuted on March 3, 1999, on CMT.
 The video is a role-reversed version of Robert Palmer's "Addicted to Love" and "Simply Irresistible" music videos.
 In the music video, Twain stands in front of a group of men, all dressed alike, one playing electric guitar, one playing bass, one playing drums, one playing a two-neck guitar, and one playing keyboard, complete with buffed and blank-eye, meant to imitate the women from Palmer's videos.
 Twain starts the video dressed in a long coat and a veiled top hat, white dress shirt, black tie, but throughout the video she strips off items of clothing until she is left wearing a black corset, mini skirt, thigh-high boots, a black choker, and black gloves.
 Twain even has black eyeshadow on.

 American singer-songwriter Carrie Underwood covered the song on "American Idol".

 The video won the MuchMoreMusic Video of the Year award at the MuchMusic Video Awards in 2000.
 The video uses the 'Alternate Mix', which tones down the guitar and synth parts and blends them into the background.
 The 'Alternate Mix' of the video is available on Twain's compilations Come On Over: Video Collection (1999) and The Platinum Collection (2001), though an alternate version of the video using the 'International Version' was used as a backdrop for Twain's performance of the song on her Top of the Pops special in 1999.
 On YouTube, "Man!
 I Feel Like a Woman!" is Twain's most-viewed video with 394 million views as of December 2023.
 On November 1, 2022, a remastered HD version of the music video, using the 'Original Album Version', was released to commemorate the 25th anniversary of the parent album Come On Over.